 - might have an emotionally volatile history with due to your relationship with your partner

-One of the things that may occur when you become a stepparent is the potential obligation to host joint events on behalf of the shared child(ren).
+One of the things that may occur when you become a stepparent is a potential obligation to host joint events on behalf of the shared child(ren).
 As you can imagine, there are so many factors that can affect the outcomes of such events.
-These may include the status of the parental relationship, age of child(ren), personalities involved, and financial and living situations.
+These may include the status of the parental relationship, the age of child(ren), personalities involved, and financial and living situations.

 Wouldn’t it just be easier to keep everything separate?
 Yes, I would have to agree that this would be easier, but this is not necessarily ideal for the child.
 It can also be impractical because of doubled expenses or it may mean that one party will not be able to celebrate the occasion.

 We’ve actually done this both ways and each option has its pluses and minuses.
 I would say that if the relationship with your ex is too strained or fragile, then it is best to keep it separate.
 But, if the relationship is in a decent place, I think it is great for the kid to see all family members come together.
 This helps to solidify the joint support network that exists for the child even though the parents are not together.

 Two factors that changed recently helped convince us to attempt a co-hosted party.
 One is that my stepdaughter lives with us full time and the second is that we live closer to the majority of her extended family.
 And, while we have had our share of troubles with my stepdaughter’s mother, in general, things are very good right now.